TheSleepySnail/sony-video-rename/README.md

 **Rename with time correction**

 Adding 1 hour and 5 minutes to the time.
-For an offset of more then 1 day just multiply the days with 24h ;)
+For an offset of more than 1 day just multiply the days with 24h ;)

 ```
 SonyVideoRename -t=+1h5m0s